siyuan-community/siyuan-developer-docs/docs/members/wetoria/contribute-en.md

 When you use filenames, it will match according to `-[locale]`​.

-For example, the filename of this document is `contribute-zh.md`​, which will be categorized under the Chinese language.
+For example, the filename of this document is `contribute-en.md`​, which will be categorized under the English language.

-Similarly, the English version of this document `contribute-en.md`​ will be categorized under the English language.
+Similarly, the English version of this document `contribute-zh.md`​ will be categorized under the Chinese language.

 ::: tip